kingparra/hpfp/07_-_more_functional_patterns/notes.rst

     know where to start looking.

 A parameter is a name that acts as a placeholder for an input within a function definition.
-An argument is a value that is applied to the function.
+An argument is an input value that is applied to the function.

-When you apply a function to an argument, the value of that argument is bound to a parameter name within the definition for that particular instance of that function, or that function call.
+When you apply a function to an argument, the value of that argument is bound to a parameter name within the definition for that particular instance of the function, or that function call.

 ::